benc-uk/smilr/README.md

 Note.
 This may not be the best collection / partitioning scheme but it serves our purposes, and saves costs

 ### Database Initialization
 In order to create the database (**microserviceDb**) and the collection (**alldata**) you will need to use the data service API, and call `/api/dbinit`, before you do this the app will not function and you will get errors.
-This call will also load demo/seed data
+This call will also load demo/seed data.
+See notes above about how to call this API.

 ### Deploying Cosmos DB
 Deployment of a new Cosmos DB account is simple, using the Azure CLI it is a single command.
 Note the account name must be unique so you will have to change it